Shopping for and choosing car insurance is something like going to the dentist. Afterward, all we really remember is the discomfort.

 A single person with few assets may be tempted to skimp on the liability coverage, but anyone with a job runs the risk of having their income garnished, even future earnings.

-Evaluate the Insurance Companies
+2. Evaluate Auto Insurance Companies

-No matter how cheap the insurance premium is, what you want is attentive customer service in the event of a loss, whether through accident, theft or act of nature.
+No matter how cheap the insurance premium is, what you want is attentive customer service in the event of a loss, whether through accident, theft, or act of nature.
 Sitting on the curb with your car smashed to smithereens in an intersection at midnight is not the time to discover your insurer doesn’t have a 24-hour hotline.

-Most states keep track of complaints against auto insurance carriers, either through their attorney general’s office, consumer affairs office or insurance commissioner’s office.
-This is typically done in the form of a compliant to premium ratio.
-The lower the ratio, the more reliable the company.
+Most states keep track of complaints against auto insurance carriers through their attorney general’s office, consumer affairs office, or insurance commissioner’s office.
+This is typically done in a complaint-to-premium ratio, and the lower the ratio, the more reliable the company.

-Find an Agent
+4. Find an Agent

-At this point in your research, you’ve probably narrowed your choices to the two or three least-expensive, most-reliable companies.
+At this point in your research, you’ve probably narrowed your choices to the two or three least expensive, most reliable companies.

 Most insurance company websites offer an agent locator, providing a list of agents close to you.
 This is the best place to begin.
 Choose three to five agents near you and call for an appointment.
 Insist on meeting with the agent and not an office manager or some other employee.

 You have a list of agents; keep moving through them until you find the one that fits.

-Ask About Discounts
+5. Ask About Discounts

-Before giving the agent you’ve chosen your business, ask about discounts.
-Discounts may be offered for a wide range of reasons, such as paid-in-full plan, bundling your auto policy with home or other cars and good-driver history.
+Before giving the agent you’ve chosen your business, ask about car insurance discounts.
+Insurers offer discounts for many reasons, such as a paid-in-full plan, bundling your auto policy with home or other cars, and good-driver history.